 If you have space in your degree plan for elective credits and meet the other prerequisites for PLA, you are encouraged to pursue PLA for University Studies credit.
-In this process, the university recognizes the learning gained through work, travel, volunteer, and self-directed learning projects.
-This learning often does not fit neatly with the learning outcomes for catalog courses, even though it is college level.
-For these reasons, Lewis University offers students the option to write a PLA Portfolio for University Studies or elective credit.
-Students pursuing PLA for elective credit do not have to match their learning exactly to a university catalog course.
+In this process, the University recognizes the learning gained through work, travel, volunteer, and self-directed learning projects.
+Students pursuing PLA for elective credit do not have to match their learning exactly to a Lewis University course.

-University Studies credit will not apply to the requirements of the major nor the general education or mission course requirements.
+University Studies credit will not apply to the requirements of the major, general education or Mission course requirements.
 University Studies credit may be used for general elective purposes only.

 Students interested in writing a PLA Portfolio for elective credit must attend a free, 1 hour PLA Orientation.
 Contact Dr. Anne Rapp, PLA coordinator at (815)836-5778 for further information.